Bobbleheads: How They're Made

 From Factory to Fans

-The finished bobbleheads travel from factories to baseball stadiums, where excited fans receive them as special giveaways.
-Each bobblehead represents hours of work by designers, sculptors, and painters who help create these beloved baseball souvenirs.
+The completed bobbleheads embark on a journey from the manufacturing facilities to baseball stadiums, where enthusiastic fans eagerly receive them as special giveaways.
+Each bobblehead symbolizes countless hours of dedication from designers, sculptors, and painters who contribute to the creation of these cherished baseball souvenirs.

 LitZone- Sports, Reading & Math (Ages 8-14)